-Positioning statement Core Activities 2023/2024 Additional activities seeks to develop domestic and global policies and approaches to position its members and the industry to take advantage of trade opportunities, minimise impacts and constraints to trade, and enable trade to continue in an efficient manner.
+GTA's trade and market access strategy and global generation of the pillass of a Policy Support of Communications.
+Represent the interests of members with direct engagement with astralian Government, State and Territory Departments and their agencies on Trade &amp; Market Access (TMA) activities including: Bilateral and multilateral trade policy engagement with agencies on Trade &amp; Market Access (TMA) activities including: Positioning statement Core Activities 2024/2025 Additional activities seeks to develop domestic and global policies and approaches to position its members and the industry to take advantage of trade opportunities, minimise impacts and constraints to trade, and enable trade to continue in an efficient manner.
 GTA will advance fact-based dialogue and advocacy for members and industry stakeholders.
 GTA will focus on improved market access outcomes for its members and the grain industry encompassing new access opportunities, improved access arrangements and maintaining existing market access.
-Effective cooperation and coordination between and among government and industry is critical to achieving, maintaining and improving market access.
-Implement the GTA Trade and Market Access Strategy, which is focused on the pillars of a) Policy b) Advocacy c) Support d) Communications.
-Represent the interests of members with direct engagement with Australian Government, State and Territory Departments and their agencies on Trade & Market Access (TMA) activities including: Bilateral and multilateral trade policy negotiations Market access / potentially discriminating technical, or other barriers to trade.
+Effective cooperation and coordination between and among government and industry is critical to achieving, on the pillars of a) Policy b) Advocacy c) Support d) Communications.
+Represent the interests of members with direct engagement with Australian Government, State and Territory Departments and their agencies on Trade &amp; Market Access (TMA) activities including: Bilateral and multilateral trade policy negotiations Market access / potentially discriminating technical, or other barriers to trade.
 Continued input into the Australian industry position on market chemical changes.
-Active and ongoing membership of: Department of Agriculture, Fisheries and Forestry (DAFF) Grain & Plant Products Export Industry Consultative Committee (GPPEICC) and it's sub-committees.
-DAFF Bulk Import of Grain & Meal Industry Consultive Committee (BIGMICC) ACCC Agricultural Advisory Committee.
-DAFF Australian Agricultural Traceability Governance Group (AATGG) Active participation in DAFF initiatives such as APEC Grain Trade Facilitation Forum, Active membership and engagement with the International Grain Trade Coalition (IGTC), including elected Secretary.
+Active and ongoing membership of: Department of Agriculture, Fisheries and Forestry (DAFF) Grain &amp; Plant Products Export Industry Consultative Committee (GPPEICC) and it's sub-committees.
+DAFF Bulk Import of Grain &amp; Meal Industry Consultive Committee (BIGMICC) ACCC Agricultural Advisory Committee.
+DAFF Australian Agricultural Traceability Governance Group (AATGG) Active participation in any DAFF trade initiatives such as APEC Grain Trade Facilitation Forum, Active membership and engagement with the International Grain Trade Coalition (IGTC), including elected President.
 GTA is the reference point for IGTC on trade related activities involving the Australian grain industry.
-Ongoing input and GTA team leadership to ISPM, Plant Breeding Innovations (PBI) and MRL activities of IGTC Work with IGTC and Australian Government authorities re development of policy around Non-Tariff Measures to Trade (NTMs), including ongoing SPS/TBT issues, MRLS and in relation to innovation, low level presence (LLP), Work with Grains Australia on its own cross-industry trade and market access plans and capability.
-Ensure broad industry endorsement of the Market Choice Framework for GM Crops and the New Technology - Stewardship Frameworkand related policies and response plans including to develop and support Innovative Plant Breeding Technologies.
-Continue to provide input into global adoption of E-docs Continue active involvement and leadership into the China strategy, including Govt engagement and market development activities.
-Continue to enhance methods of communication of the impact and need for TMA activities along the value chain Develop strategies and activity plans to address the impact of NTMs on the grain industry, including maintaining the Industry NTM database.
-Work in collaboration with industry on relevant issues involving TMA, phytosanitary measures and emerging issues requiring consideration and input by Industry experts and GTA Members.
+Ongoing input and GTA team leadership to ISPM, Plant Breeding Innovations (PBI) and MRL activities of IGTC Work with IGTC and Australian Government authorities re development of policy around Non-Tariff Measures to Trade (NTMs), including ongoing SPS/TBT issues, MRLS and in relation to innovation, low level presence (LLP), Work with Grains Australia and AEGIC on its own cross-industry trade and market access plans and capability. of E-docs Continue active involvement and leadership into the China strategy, including Govt engagement and market development activities.
+Progress the India/Australia Strategic Grain Partnership model Continue to enhance methods of communication of the impact and need for TMA activities along the value chain Develop strategies and activity plans to address the impact of NTMs on the grain industry Work in collaboration with industry on relevant issues involving TMA, phytosanitary measures and emerging issues requiring consideration and input by Industry experts and GTA Members.
 Provide leadership and work on TMA issues impacting the domestic markets, as raised by the GTA Domestic Sector Council.
 Ongoing participation in the development of technical submissions to protect/ enhance the market access of Australian grain in domestic and international markets.
-Industry lead of DAFF Bulk Import of Grain & Meal Industry Consultive Committee on review of import protocols and procedures for grains and protein meals.
-Continue to share information with like-minded overseas organisations to ensure a harmonised approach to commercial activities across the global grain trade.
-Progress the India/Australia Strategic Grain Partnership model
+Industry lead of DAFF Bulk Import of Grain &amp; Meal Industry Consultive Committee on review of import protocols and procedures for grains and protein meals.
+Continue to share information with like-minded overseas organisations to ensure a harmonised approach to commercial activities across the